marksparkza/jschon/docs/usage/jsonschema.rst

 ...     {"ipaddress": "10.0.0", "hostname": "server.local"},
 ... ])

-To quickly check the validity of these arrays, we can write the following code:
+To quickly check the validity of these arrays, we can simply read the :attr:`~jschon.jsonschema.Scope.valid` property of the result:

 >>> hosts_schema.evaluate(valid_host_records).valid
 True